-Before Brexit, UK businesses were allowed to operate with EU Economic Operators Registration and Identification (EORI) numbers.
+Before the UK-EU Trade and Cooperation Agreement came into place, UK businesses were allowed to operate with EU Economic Operators Registration and Identification (EORI) numbers.
 This arrangement has now changed.
 To import into the United Kingdom, you need an EORI number corresponding to the respective region.
 For instance, a GB EORI number to import into England, Scotland or Wales and an IX EORI number to import into Northern Ireland.
-The latter, however, still allows imports using EU numbers as it still has a closer trade relationship with the European Union.
-To get an EORI number, you need to have: